Bravado: The purposeful ignorance of critical signs of danger coupled with a sense of invincibility. A barrier to situational awareness.

 Bravado as a Barrier

 A person displaying bravado is not concerned with his or her own safety.
-They are concerned with looking courageous.
+They are only concerned with looking courageous.
 This does not make the individual brave.
 It makes the individual dangerous.
 Once a person gets into the bravado mindset, the critical first two steps in the formation of situational awareness (purposefully capturing clues and cues and comprehending clues and cues into meaning) can be flawed.

 First responders performing brave acts of heroism are part of our noble vocation.
 But nowhere did any firefighter ever take an oath that said they were required to purposefully ignore all signs of danger and perform in a manner of reckless disregard for their own safety or for the safety of other responders.